Personal Loan in Switzerland: What, How, Where?

 3. Receive a credit offer

-The lender will now review your application.
+The lender will review your application and then send you an offer if your personal loan application is accepted.
 In Switzerland, you cannot obtain a reputable loan without a credit check, as creditworthiness checks are required by law.
+The offer will specify the exact interest rate that you or your loan broker was able to secure.

 4. Wait out the legally mandated waiting period